What is Lightmatter?

 GV

-GV is a venture capital firm that invests across multiple stages and sectors, with a focus on enterprise solutions, life sciences, consumer products, and frontier technology innovations.
-They provide financial backing to promising startups and growth-stage businesses globally.
+GV is a venture capital firm founded in 2001 that invests across multiple stages and sectors, focusing on enterprise solutions, life sciences, and frontier technology innovations.

 What's next for Lightmatter?